About

 Who can use DPI Logos?

 DPI accredited organizations in good standing can use the DPI Accredited Logo.
-Please visit here to access the logo use policy and download logos.
+Please visit here to access the logo use policy and download the DPI logo.

 DPI ADVISORY COMMITTEE

-The DPI Advisory Committee reports to the CGA board of directors recommendations for achieving the mission of the DPI.
-The advisory committee members represent the interests of their respective stakeholder groups.
-The committee oversees the DPI Metrics Committee.
+The DPI Advisory Committee reports to the CGA Board of Directors recommendations for achieving the mission of the DPI.
+The DPI Advisory Committee members represent the interests of their respective stakeholder groups.
+The DPI Advisory Committee approves policy recommendations from the DPI Program Committee.
 Committee members act as liaisons to CGA working committees.

 Who can participate in the DPI?